erdanielli/spring-boot-graceful-shutdown/README.md

 </dependency>
 ```

-This library is auto-configured when allowed.
+This library is auto-configured.
 If you prefer importing configurations manually,
 them you'll need to import `com.github.erdanielli.boot.shutdown.undertow.UndertowGracefulShutdownConfiguration`
 or `com.github.erdanielli.boot.shutdown.tomcat.TomcatGracefulShutdownConfiguration`

-### Custom configuration
+### Custom configurations

 ```
 # Max duration to wait for pending requests to complete